 In return, we get to plug-in and learn from some of the most exciting companies around, who are pushing the boundaries of what’s possible across the globe.

 Trend Forward Capital has run successful pitch-off competitions at the past two CES conferences.
 But this is the first time we’ve taken the idea to the Dallas Fort Worth region.
 Why now?
 Because the area has become a thriving hotbed of entrepreneurial ideas and business growth.
 And as it plays host to our own North American headquarters, we wanted to cement our commitment to local start-up talent.

 As mentioned, just five finalists will be chosen to pitch on May 20.
-They’ll have to impress an all-star line-up of judges including Trend Micro co-founder and CEO, Eva Chen; Marwan Forzley, CEO of one of our start-up success stories, Veem; Shmuel Kliger, Founder and President of Turbonomic, as well as Will Akins, Manager of WeWork Labs Dallas.
+They’ll have to impress an all-star line-up of judges including Trend Micro co-founder and CEO, Eva Chen; Veem CEO, Marwan Forzley; co-founder of the Dallas Entrepreneur Center, Jennifer Conley; Founder and President of Turbonomic, Shmuel Kliger and Manager of WeWork Labs Dallas, Will Akins.

 There’ll be a $10,000 reward for the winner of the Forward Thinker Award, who will also be considered for pre-selection for the 2020 CES contest, including two passes to the show.
 All five finalists receive a year’s free cybersecurity protection with Trend Micro.

 Trend Forward Capital has spent the past two years helping some of the most innovative companies around to reach the next stage of growth.
 If you’re a Dallas-based start-up, apply to the Forward Thinker Award today and you could be the next.